 Usually, the daddy takes on the dominant role and the little that of the submissive one.
 But the thought that it’s strictly like that is a misconception.

-Sometimes, littles can be the doms in the relationship--think of a bratty child who gets their way every time and who gets to order their daddy around without ever getting punished.
-Or maybe the little just doesn’t identify as either dominant or submissive, and that’s perfectly fine too.
+Sometimes, littles can be the doms in the relationship.
+Examples of dominant littles are "brats" or "princesses."
+But maybe the little just doesn’t identify as either dominant or submissive.
+That’s perfectly fine, too.

-Sometimes, the daddy and the little can also switch roles, where the daddy becomes the little and the little becomes the caregiver.
+The daddy and the little can also switch roles — so, the daddy becomes the little and the little becomes the caregiver.

 This is why an ultimate guide for DDLG is tricky.
 Because the lifestyle is very flexible.